barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 2. `PolicyNormalizer` validates caller-supplied policies (persona defaults, experiment toggles) and injects the result into the execution context.
 3. `PlannerService` generates a `PlanGraph`, selecting capabilities based on requested outcomes and producing agent-specific node definitions.
 4. `ExecutionEngine` walks the graph, building `ContextBundle`s per node, validating inputs against capability metadata, and dispatching them to agents via the shared runtime.
-5. Agents respond with payloads; `OutputValidator` enforces structured contracts (capability defaults and caller schema), emits scoped errors when expectations are not met, and prompts retries or HITL escalation before persisting results.
+5. Agents respond with payloads; `OutputValidator` enforces facet-derived capability contracts alongside the caller schema, emits scoped errors when expectations are not met, and prompts retries or HITL escalation before persisting results.
 6. HITL interrupts pause the run; operator responses trigger plan resumption.
 Rehydration rebuilds remaining graph state and context bundles.
 7. Once all terminal nodes succeed, the engine composes the final response by combining the validated or normalized artifacts that fulfill the envelope schema and ends the SSE stream.